scy/votonic/README.md

+# ➡ Moved to Codeberg

+**This repository now lives at <https://codeberg.org/scy/votonic>.
+See [Why are you leaving GitHub?](https://codeberg.org/scy/me/src/branch/main/FAQ.md#user-content-why-are-you-leaving-github) for my reasons.
+Please update your bookmarks accordingly and/or notify the creator(s) of whatever brought you here.**

 # VoTonic

 This project plans to reverse engineer and document the protocol used by the inverters, solar charge controllers, tank sensors, displays etc. produced by the German company [Votronic](https://votronic.de/).